 Working in radio often requires you to think on your feet — especially when talking to the public over the phone.
 Phone-ins are necessarily off script, as are most interviews.
 Sure, you can write out the questions, but you can’t predict all of the answers ahead of time.
 It’s also important that you develop your ad-libbing skills as you will probably often find yourself reading out badly written scripts.
 If you can quickly ad-lib a script to suit your own voice and style, you’ll sound much more natural to your audience.
 It’s difficult to fast-track your improvisation and ad-lib skills, as they’re skills you develop on the job, but if you keep these skills in your mind, you’ll be able jump on the right opportunities and be ready for potential pitfalls.

 Many people who start working in radio are surprised that most presenters — no matter how natural they sound — work from scripts.
 Scripts keep even the most seasoned professionals from meandering into conversational cul-de- sacs.
 However, even a well-written script may not suit your particular style, dialect, or voice.
 Improv and ad-libbing will only get you so far, so a little scan over the script before the show is always a good way to iron out any kinks and make sure your show runs smoothly.
 Take a red pen and make a few notes for yourself and don’t be afraid to rewrite something in your own voice.
 As long as the message is similar, there shouldn’t be a problem.

 That’s it for this radio voiceover guide.
 I hope readers have learned a few practical tips to improve their radio voiceover skills.
-If you’re interested in Guy’s voiceover skills, check out his commercial voiceover reel or get in touch to ask him to sample your script.
+If you’re interested in Guy’s voiceover skills, check out his commercial voiceover reel or get in touch and request a bespoke sample of your script.